Norse settlement of North America: Climate and decline

-In addition, it seemed that the Norse were unwilling to integrate with the Thule people of Greenland, either through marriage or culture.
-There is evidence of contact as seen through the Thule archaeological record including ivory depictions of the Norse as well as bronze and steel artifacts.
-However, there is essentially no material evidence of the Thule among Norse artifacts.
-In older research it was posited that it was not climate change alone that led to Norse decline, but also their unwillingness to adapt.
+To some extent, it seemed that the Norse were unwilling to integrate with the Thule people of Greenland, through either marriage or culture.
+There is evidence of contact as seen through the Thule archaeological record, including ivory depictions of the Norse as well as bronze and steel artifacts.
+In the 20th century, there was little evidence for Thule artifacts among Norse habitations, however it is now known that Thule artifacts are found among Norse habitations, indicating that both groups acquired material goods from each other.
+The older research posited that it was not climate change alone that led to Norse decline, but also their unwillingness to adapt.
 For example, if the Norse had decided to focus their subsistence hunting on the ringed seal (which could be hunted year round, though individually), and decided to reduce or do away with their communal hunts, food would have been much less scarce during the winter season.
-Also, had Norse individuals used skin instead of wool to produce their clothing, they would have been able to fare better nearer to the coast, and wouldn't have been as confined to the fjords.
+Also, had Norse individuals used skins instead of wool for their clothing, they would have fared better nearer to the coast, and would not have been as confined to the fjords.

 However, more recent research has shown that the Norse did try to adapt in their own ways.
-Some of these attempts included increased subsistence hunting.
+This included increased subsistence hunting.
 A significant number of bones of marine animals can be found at the settlements, suggesting increased hunting with the absence of farmed food.
-In addition, pollen records show that the Norse didn't always devastate the small forests and foliage as previously thought.
-Instead the Norse ensured that overgrazed or overused sections were given time to regrow and moved to other areas.
-Norse farmers also attempted to adapt.
-With the increased need for winter fodder and smaller pastures, they would self-fertilize their lands in an attempt to keep up with the new demands caused by the changing climate.
+In addition, pollen records show that the Norse did not always devastate the small forests and foliage, as previously thought.
+Instead they ensured that overgrazed or overused sections were given time to regrow and moved to other areas.
+Norse farmers also attempted to adapt; with the increased need for winter fodder and smaller pastures, they would self-fertilize their lands to try to keep up with the new demands caused by the changing climate.
 However, even with these attempts, climate change was not the only thing putting pressure on the Greenland Norse.
 The economy was changing, and the exports they relied on were losing value.
 Current research suggests that the Norse were unable to maintain their settlements because of economic and climatic change happening at the same time.

+A 2022 study indicates that gravitational effects from a readvance of the Southern Greenland Ice Sheet caused a relative sea level rise of "up to ~3.3 m outside the glaciation zone during Viking settlement, producing shoreline retreat of hundreds of meters.
+Sea-level rise was progressive and encompassed the entire Eastern Settlement.
+Moreover, pervasive flooding would have forced abandonment of many coastal sites.
+These processes likely contributed to the suite of vulnerabilities that led to Viking abandonment of Greenland.
+Sea-level change thus represents an integral, missing element of the Viking story."